puria1234/Parsoar/README.md

 # Parsoar

-A powerful code analysis tool that explains complex code in simple terms, powered by Grok AI.
+A powerful code analysis tool that explains complex code in simple terms, powered by Gemini AI.

 ## Features